joshhjacobson/wombat-v2s/README.md

   - 10-second averages of the OCO-2 B10 retrievals, in a file named `OCO2_b10c_10sec_GOOD_r5.nc4`.
   - The ObsPack measurements used by the v10 MIP, `obspack_co2_1_OCO2MIP_v3.2_2021-05-20`.
 These should be untarred into the `data` directory.
   - The TCCON retrievals in the file `downloaded_20211217.tgz`.
 These were not actually used in the paper, but are required for the matching step to work.
+  - Fossil-fuel emissions based on ODIAC postprocessed for ingestion by HEMCO.
+The monthly files for 2014 to 2021 should be untarred into the `data/fossil-mipv10` directory.
 - The Landschutzer ocean fluxes in the file `spco2_MPI-SOM_FFN_v2020.nc`, available from this [NOAA website](https://www.ncei.noaa.gov/data/oceans/ncei/ocads/data/0160558/MPI_SOM-FFN_v2020/).
-- Four additional data sets are needed that are not publicly available at this time.
+- Three additional data sets are needed that are not publicly available at this time.
 These can be provided upon request, and we will endeavour to make them freely available.
 These are:
+  - The SiB4 bottom-up estimates of SIF, and of GPP and respiration fluxes;
   - GFED4.1s fire emissions, preprocessed for ingestion by HEMCO;
-  - The SiB4 bottom-up estimates of SIF, and of GPP and respiration fluxes;
-  - Fossil-fuel emissions based on ODIAC postprocessed for ingestion by HEMCO;
   - Data for the Lauder CO<sub>2</sub> collection site in NZ (not used in the project, but required for the matching step).

 GEOS-Chem requires meteorological fields and CO<sub>2</sub> emissions to run.
 These go into the `data/GEOS_Chem` directory (if you already have some of these, you could symlink them in).
 There are instructions for how to download these files in the [GEOS-Chem User's Guide](https://geoschem.github.io/gcclassic-manpage-archive/man.GC_12/chapter_4.html).